paulogdm/betti/README.md

 # BETTI (Better than Tidia)
 Small social website with AngularJS + Sails + JWT.

+## EDIT:

+This was my first project with javascript and web apps!
+It was my first time with Sails, Angular, EJS etc. A lot of rookie mistakes here =)...

 ## Download + Installation

 `$ cd betti`